Contact Us | info@foundation.builders

 PROJECT STRATEGY

-The strategy for the Institute contains several vital components involving the students receiving vocational training and primary economic education.
+The strategy for the institute contains several vital components involving the students receiving vocational training and primary economic education.
 The second component is entrepreneurial skill development and enterprise development.

 Cross-Cutting Strategy